happyhil/docker-data-science-container/README.md

-# Step-by-step deployment of your own data science docker!
+# Step-by-step deployment of your own data science docker

 ## 1. Building the Ubuntu Docker